 Jumping on the fragile is definitely an accident or mishap waiting to happen, especially with a dog as large as the Husky.

 These dogs are Iditarod racing dogs, meaning they compete and run about 1000 miles within a span of a week – even with one mandatory 24-hour rest.
+So now you have a good idea of how active these dogs can actually be.
+They have a seemingly unlimited amount of energy at times.

 One owner from Reddit describes her Husky, saying: